-categories and the following comments are provided.
-Service Delivery The Delivery Program and Operational Plan identifies levels of service for the range of Council's operations.
-These levels of service are also identified as part of the Asset Management planning documents.
-The Delivery Program and Operational Plan identifies the key services Council will deliver over the term of the Plan, and quarterly performance indicators will provide a measure of Council's performance in achieving these objectives.
-Stakeholders The Delivery Program and Operational Plan identifies key agencies and other groups that are stakeholders in key Council activities.
-The Plan identifies the range of government agencies that provide advocacy, funding and partnerships to Council.
+Service The Delivery/Operational Plan identifies levels of service for the range of Delivery Council's operations.
+These levels of service are also identified as part of the Asset Management Strategy and Plans.
+The Delivery/Operational Plans identify key projects and services Council will deliver over the term of these plans, and quarterly performance indicators will provide a measure of Council's performance in achieving these objectives.
+Image and The Delivery and Operational Plans are a pledge to the community to Reputation deliver an agreed level service, initiatives and projects over these periods.
+Stakeholders The Delivery and Operational Plans identify key agencies and other groups that are stakeholders in key Council activities.
+The Plans identify the range of Government agencies that provide advocacy, funding and partnerships to Council.